-Because of the suppression of their immune response, HIV and AIDS clients are at high risk for developing Ols.
-All facilities providing any care and support services for HIV and AIDS clients should be able to treat Ols and to provide a basic-level or palliative care.
+Due to the suppression of their immune response, HIV and AIDS clients are at high risk for developing opportunistic infections (OIs).
+All facilities providing any CSS for HIV and AIDS clients should be able to treat OIs and to provide a basic-level or palliative care.